-- As soon as you choose the Google Autheticator, you will get detailed steps of how to set this up.
-If you've used two factor authentication before, you know that this is quite an easy step, which is typically completed by scanning a QR code using the Authenticator app itself (see below)
+- As soon as you choose the Google Authenticator, you will get detailed steps on how to set this up.
+If you've used two-factor authentication before, you know that this is quite an easy step, which is typically completed by scanning a QR code using the Authenticator app itself (see below)

 - Once you scan the code, the Google Authenticator will start generating codes which are specific to that username